 • Unfortunately, you may find used gloves, masks, and other personal protective equipment (PPE) among litter.
 DO NOT PICK UP ANY PPE without gloves or a grabber.

 • Dispose of trash in your home debris bins.
-If there is no room in your bins, please bring bags of trash and recyclables to the El Sobrante Public Library by 2:30 PM, where our volunteers will dispose of it for you.
+If there is no room in your bins, please bring bags of trash and recyclables to the El Sobrante Public Library by noon, where our volunteers will dispose of it for you.

 • Dispose or wash gloves immediately after your cleanup.
 To properly remove disposable gloves, grab the glove opening near your wrist and pull towards your fingers, then turn the glove inside out before disposing.